Positive impact of new onshore assets from 2025

 To prevent our impact from negatively affecting biodiversity, Eneco wants to be a forerunner in the energy sector.
 Eneco therefore has a One Planet goal that, from 2025 onwards, all its investment decisions for new onshore renewable energy sources will have a net positive impact on biodiversity.
 This means that Eneco is committed to restoring biodiversity to at least 110% compared to the state at the start of the project.
 We achieve this by minimising negative impacts on biodiversity when developing and implementing new projects and by investing in nature restoration and development.
 We will ensure that valuable, more species-rich nature develops compared to what is present now.
 Eneco considers the local impact on biodiversity when building, implementing and decommissioning projects.
 Biodiversity in the chain and upon decommissioning a project fall under the One Planet domain of circularity.Method

 Consultancy and engineering firm Arcadis has made the Biodiversity Metric applicable to renewable energy projects for Eneco.
 The Biodiversity Metric is a method developed by Defra, the UK's Department for Environment, Food and Rural Affairs.
 The method allows us to identify, for our solar, wind and heat projects to be developed, the nature restoration measures needed to achieve a net positive result for biodiversity.
 This approach is in addition to the requirements from the necessary permits.
-Eneco will initially focus on preventing degradation of nature as much as possible.
-Should this be unavoidable, the extent to which this damage can be mitigated or possibly compensated will be examined.
+Eneco will initially focus on preventing damage to nature.
+Should this be (partly) unavoidable, the extent to which this damage can be mitigated or nature restoration will be examined.
 The basic premise is that biodiversity must ultimately be at least 110% of the biodiversity on the site prior to the development.
 The Biodiversity Metric is not currently applicable to marine habitats.
 Arcadis has carried out research into the possibilities for this at the request of Eneco; the results will be discussed with Defra, experts and NGOs.
 We consider the establishment of biodiversity criteria in tender conditions to be essential prerequisites for achieving a positive impact on biodiversity, also in bidding projects.
-Eneco will endeavour to ensure that these biodiversity criteria are set out in tenders.The method has four steps
+Eneco will endeavour to ensure that these biodiversity criteria are set out in tenders.The method has four steps:

 - Step 1 is an assessment of existing habitats before the development of a renewable energy project.